appsignal/appsignal-docs/source/front-end/installation.html.md

 Currently, we have no plans to supply a CDN-hosted version of this library.

-!> **NOTE:** If you are running a CDN in front of your assets, you'll need to make two changes for error reporting to be able to send errors to our API endpoint.
-These changes are described [here](/front-end/troubleshooting.html).
+!> **NOTE:** If you are running a CDN in front of your assets, you'll need to make [two changes](/front-end/troubleshooting.html) for error reporting to be able to send errors to our API endpoint.
+Read more about the [required changes](/front-end/troubleshooting.html).

 ### Supported browsers